National Memorial Cemetery of the Pacific: Establishment

+In February 1948, Congress approved funding and construction began on the national cemetery.

 Prior to the opening of the cemetery for the recently deceased, the remains of soldiers from locations around the Pacific Theater—including Guam, Wake Island, and Japanese POW camps—were transported to Hawaii for final interment.
 The first interment was made January 4, 1949.
-The cemetery opened to the public on July 19, 1949, with services for five war dead: an unknown serviceman, two Marines, an Army lieutenant and one noted civilian war correspondent Ernie Pyle.
+The cemetery opened to the public on July 19, 1949, with services for five war dead: an unknown serviceman; two Marines; an Army lieutenant; and one noted civilian war correspondent, Ernie Pyle.
 Initially, the graves at National Memorial Cemetery of the Pacific were marked with white wooden crosses and Stars of David—like the American cemeteries abroad—in preparation for the dedication ceremony on the fourth anniversary of V-J Day.
-Eventually, over 13,000 soldiers and sailors who died during World War II would be laid to rest in the Punchbowl.
+Eventually, over 13,000 soldiers and sailors who died during World War II were laid to rest in the Punchbowl.
 Despite the Army's extensive efforts to inform the public that the star- and cross-shaped grave markers were only temporary, an outcry arose in 1951 when permanent flat granite markers replaced them.